-Please refer to your Insurance Product Information Document/policy summary or your policy document if you need to notify a claim.
+Please refer to your policy document if you need to notify a claim.
 You should contact us or the insurer direct as soon as you become aware of any incident which could give rise to a claim.
-If in doubt about whom you should contact, or if you require our assistance in relation to a claim or potential claim please contact us.
+If in doubt about whom you should contact, or if you require our assistance in relation to a claim or potential claim, please contact us.

 Fees and charges

 We may charge you for the work incurred in handling your insurances.
-These charges apply if you instruct us to arrange insurance, carry out a mid-term adjustment, renewal, cancellation or other work on your behalf.
+These charges apply if you instruct us to arrange insurance, carry out a mid-term adjustment, renewal, cancellation or other work on your behalf and are non-refundable.
 Any additional charges, if applicable, will always be agreed with you in advance of them becoming due.

 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business or arranging premium finance.